Blockchain Technology: How It Works and How It’s Changing Everything

 Centralized databases can be, have been, and will again be hacked or breached.
 It wasn’t that long ago that the largest data breach ever occurred.
 When the Yahoo data breach happened, it affected the sensitive personal information of all 3 billion Yahoo account holders.
 At the time, that was just shy of half the world’s population.
 So it’s easy to see the problem with a centralized means of data collection.

 And therein lies the beauty of blockchain technology.
 Because it is decentralized, a hack or breach of the system is virtually impossible.
 Here’s why…

 A Safer Store of Information

 The key word there is “they.”
 If you weren’t part of the transaction, you can’t tamper with it.
-You can only modify transactions you are involved in.
+You can modify only transactions you are involved in.
 And the person or persons you are transacting with must also agree to these modifications.

 The blockchain uses encrypted keys assigned to all its individual users.
 Everyone involved in creating a new unit of crypto holds a copy of the blockchain.
 Each copy perfectly reflects all other copies.
-Each part of the bitcoin network represents the whole of the bitcoin network.
+Each part of the Bitcoin network represents the whole of the Bitcoin network.

-Unlike a central database or a central server, there’s no single source to attack.
+Unlike a central database or a central server, there’s no single target to attack.
 My computer, your computer and the thousands of others that have made transactions are the server.
 This is how the power and security of blockchain technology is distributed through the entire network.